Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 - Visit each non terminal (i)
 	- For the first one, you can eliminate the immediate left recursion
 	- For the others (j)
-		- Replace Ai -> Aj with
+		- Replace the production of Aj in Ai -> Aj

 ### Study Guide
 ![[Pasted image 20250929190113.png]]